SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-5.md

 within the range of $\mu \pm (1.5)\sigma $, then we consider the point to be falsely matched.

-All these components together create an algorithm capable of accurately registering optical and microwave remote sensing images
+All these components together create an algorithm capable of accurately registering optical and microwave remote sensing images.